AsiaWi/snap-it-up-frontend/README.md

 `As a LOGGED IN USER I can SAVE AN ADVERT BY CLICKING ON SAVE ICON so that I CAN VIEW IT AGAINST OTHER ITEMS I SAVED/ KEEP AN EYE ON THE ITEM`

-List of saved items available through 'saved' option from nav bar/ please note as this advert was saved the bookmark within the ad shows solid:
+List of saved items available through 'saved' link from nav bar.
+Please note as this advert was saved the bookmark within the ad shows solid, the entire list od adverts availabale from 'Saved' link will have it the same:

 ![SAVE_ADVERTS_LIST](https://res.cloudinary.com/dmod5eglu/image/upload/v1706218626/saved_list_kicrg9.png)